Epiousion: "Daily"

 Daily has long been the most common English translation of epiousion.
 It is the term used in the Tyndale Bible, the King James Version, and in the most popular modern English versions.
 This rests on the analysis of epi as for and ousia as being; the word would mean "for the [day] being" with day being implicit.

 This version is based on the Latin rendering of epiousion as quotidianum, rather than the alternative Latin translation of supersubstantialem.
 This quotidianum interpretation is first recorded in the works of Tertullian, and is the translation found in the Tridentine Mass.

 Some translators have proposed slight variations on daily as the most accurate.
 Richard Francis Weymouth, an English schoolmaster, translated it as "bread for today" in the Weymouth New Testament.
 Edgar J. Goodspeed in An American Translation used "bread for the day."
 Another option is to view epiousion as an allusion to Exodus 16:4 where God promises to provide a day's portion of manna every day.
 This verse could be an attempt to translate the Hebrew of "bread sufficient to the day" into Greek.

-The word epiousei (ἐπιούσῃ) is found in Acts 7:26, 16:11, 20:15, 21:18 and 23:11.
-This word is typically taken to mean "next" in the context of "the next day or night".
-It has been suggested that epiousion is a masculinised version of epiousa.
+The importance of having daily food is mentioned in James 2:15.
+Here the word ephēmerou is used to describe the food.

 Today, most scholars reject the translation of epiousion as meaning daily.
 The word daily only has a weak connection to any proposed etymologies for epiousion.
 Moreover, all other instances of "daily" in the English New Testament translate hemera (ἡμέρα, "day"), which does not appear in this usage.
 Because there are several other Greek words based on hemera that mean daily, no reason is apparent to use such an obscure word as epiousion.
 The daily translation also makes the term redundant, with "this day" already making clear the bread is for the current day.

 "Supersubstantial"

-In the Vulgate Jerome translated epiousion in Matthew 6:11 as supersubstantial (Latin: supersubstantialem), coining a new word not before seen in Latin.
+In the Vulgate Jerome translated epiousion in Matthew 6:11 as supersubstantial (supersubstantialem), coining a new word not before seen in Latin.
 This came from the analysis of the prefix epi- as super and ousia in the sense of substance.
-The Catholic Church believes that this, or superessential, is the most literal English translation via Latin, which lacks a grammatical form for being, the literal translation of the Greek ousia, and so substance or essence are used instead.
+The Catholic Church believes that this, or superessential, is the most literal English translation via Latin, which lacks a grammatical form for being, the literal translation of the Greek ousia, and so substance or essence was used instead.